USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 -  a reasonable amount of time to ensure the new version is compatible with any features the member may have submitted in the past.

 The unofficial (or beta) version of the code will first be vetted internally and then released generally 6 months in advance of the stable CMAQ release; this period is known as the "beta-phase".
+At this time, EPA will announce the deadline for community contributions.
+This deadline will be chosen in order to balance both the time needed by developers to submit their contributions and the time needed by EPA to incorporate submissions before public release.
 Version numbering for the beta series will append the letter 'b' and an incrementing number to the expected version number of the stable release.
 For example, before the hypothetical release of CMAQv14.3 the following series of version numbers would be expected: